eons-dev/ebbs/README.md

         #self.requiredKWArgs will cause an error to be thrown prior to execution (i.e. .*Build methods) iff they are not found in the system environment, config.json, nor command line.
         self.requiredKWArgs.append("my_required_arg")

+        #self.my_optional_arg will be "some default value" unless the user overrides it from the command line or config.json file.
         self.optionalKWArgs["my_optional_arg"] = "some default value"

+    #Check if the output of all your self.RunCommand() and whatever other calls did what you expected.
+    #The "ebbs_next" step will only be executed if this step succeeded.
+    def DidBuildSucceed(self):
+        return True; #yeah, why not?

     def PreBuild(self):
         logging.info(f"Got {self.my_required_arg} and {self.my_optional_arg}")